nytimes/kyt-starter/README.md

-# wf-kyt-starter
+# Basic React starter-kyt

-The is the default starter-kyt for [kyt](https://github.com/nytm/wf-kyt).
+The is the default starter-kyt for [kyt](https://github.com/NYTimes/kyt).

-This starter-kyt is for building simple React apps.
+This starter-kyt is for building beginner React apps.

 ## Included tools